Margaret Fountaine: Scientific practice

 Fountaine travelled the world, collecting butterflies in sixty countries on six continents over fifty years, and became an expert in tropical butterfly life-cycles.
 Fountaine undertook most of her work collecting butterflies alone.
 In the summers she would return to England to arrange her collection of butterflies.
 Fountaine compiled reports and drawings of the butterflies she found and sent them to entomological journals.
 However, many of her discoveries of tropical butterflies were not written up.

 At the age of 27, Fountaine and her sisters became financially independent, having inherited a considerable sum of money from their uncle.
 Fountaine and her sister travelled to France and Switzerland, relying on the Tourist Handbook by Thomas Cook & Son.
 In Switzerland Fountaine felt the desire to acquire specimens of the Scarce Swallowtail and Camberwell Beauty butterflies, when discovering them in the valleys.
 Her interest in serious entomology grew and she started to use the Linnean rather than the common names for butterflies in her diary.
 Back in England, in the winter of 1895, she visited the estate of Henry John Elwes.
 Elwes was a seasoned scientific traveller and had served as vice-president of the Royal Horticultural Society and was fellow of the Royal Society.
 His butterfly specimen collection was the largest private collection in the country, and Fountaine felt her entomological efforts were childish in comparison.

 Inspired, she travelled to Sicily with declared entomological ambitions.
 She was the first British butterfly collector to brave the south Italian Brigande.
 In Sicily she contacted the leading lepidopterist Enrico Ragusa and her research in Sicily led to her first publication on the subject in The Entomologist's Record and Journal of Variation in 1897.
 In the article she shared original knowledge of the local habitats and the butterfly varieties of Sicily.
 Her article was discussed in subsequent issues of The Entomologist.
 In 1897 several of her specimens were admitted to the British Museum's collection, which only accepted specimens of extraordinary quality.

 Following her expedition to Sicily Fountaine became a reputable collector and she formed professional relations with lepidopterists in the Natural History Department of the British Museum.
-In 1898 she travelled to Trieste, and meet entomologists in Hungary and Austria and Germany.
+In 1898 she travelled to Trieste, and met entomologists in Austria-Hungary and the German Empire.
 Her second article in The Entomologist was on species variation.
 In 1899 she went on an expedition to the French Alps, where she met up with Elwes, whose reference book on European butterflies she used.
 Fountaine started to collect caterpillars in the French Alps, which she breed to produce adult butterfly specimens.
 In subsequent articles in The Entomologist, she wrote on food plants, plant hosts and the environmental conditions that were needed to grow perfect butterfly specimens.
 Back in Britain she was praised by Elwes for the quality of her work and her collection.
 In her diary she wrote "yet I know that if I did not turn my long days of toil to some scientific account when I got the chance, for what else have I toiled?".